 A relic identified as St. Nicholas, held by the Shrine of All Saints in St. Martha of Bethany Church, Morton Grove, Illinois, USA, has been radiocarbon tested by researchers at Oxford University.
 The priest acquired the bone in Lyon, France.

 Results indicate that the bone is from a person who lived in the 4th century.
-AD 343 is the time given for St. Nicholas’ death.The investigation was done by the Oxford Relics Cluster, Keble College Advanced Studies Centre. in Oxford, England.
+AD 343 is the time given for St. Nicholas' death.The investigation was done by the Oxford Relics Cluster, Keble College Advanced Studies Centre. in Oxford, England.
 Professor Tom Higham and Dr Georges Kazan are the directors of the Cluster.

 Most of St. Nicholas' bones were brought to Bari, Italy, in 1057 from Myra, Lycia in Asia Minor.
 Around 500 smaller chips and fragments were taken from there to the Lido of Venice in 1099.